 This entire Gaussian least squares differential correction algorithm is performed by the nonlinear fit function 'nlinfit' in MATLAB.
 This function iteratively refits a weighted nonlinear regression, where the weights at each iteration are based on each observation's residual from the previous iteration.
 These weights serve to down-weight points that are outliers so that their influence on the fit is decreased.
 Iterations continue until the weights converge.
-There are various weighting algorithms to determine the optimal solution, of which the standard bi-square function is used.
+Bisquare weights are used, which seek to find a curve that fits the bulk of the data using the usual least-squares approach, while minimizing the effect of outliers (DuMouchel and O'Brien, 1989; Holland and Welsch, 1977).
 Moreover, the relative weight of each data point can be prescribed which is useful if fitting to the correct forces is more important than obtaining accurate torques, for example.
 As with any nonlinear fit, global convergence of the optimal solution is dependent on the initial guess of the sphere parameters.
 A manual search is used to determine an appropriate set of initial parameters.
 Although the symmetry arguments as implemented above aid in the computation effort, this approach can break down when the model consists of many spheres.
 Other schemes to populate a given geometry with numerous spheres are being investigated.
 However, as shown with the results below, this MSM approach is yielding practical and implementable solutions.